GoogleCloudPlatform/datashare-toolkit/DATASHARE_2-0.md

 # Migrating
 - Run the [upgrade script](./UPGRADE.md)
 - Initialize database schema to perform table patches.
-Execute following scripts:
+Execute the following scripts through the BigQuery command line or through the BigQuery [Console](https://console.cloud.google.com/bigquery).
+Ensure that you have the proper projectId selected before running.
     ```
     UPDATE `datashare.policy` set bigQueryEnabled = true WHERE isDeleted IS FALSE
     ```